 If you love gadgets and find tracking your weight useful to help you diet or maintain a healthy weight, you won’t go wrong with the Body+.

 Long overdue for an update, the original Aria scale was released back in April 2012.
 At the time, it was one of only a handful of connected scales on the market.

-Fitbit says its much easier to set up the new scale and you can do it over the smartphone using the app.
+Fitbit says its much easier than before to set up the new scale and you can do it over the smartphone using the app.
 It also offers more accurate readings.